 The ND job growth rate is expected to continue at an almost steady 10% per year.
 Why you may ask?
 Naturopathic Medicine is a thriving field because of the wide array of available career opportunities.
 If you have a knack for administrative or a passion for entrepreneurial work, or maybe a combination of both, NDs can easily weave those passions together.
 With a vast skill set, NDs have the opportunity to create a career path as unique as them.

 2. Increasingly, patients want to address the root cause of health issues, versus solely symptom management

 When you visit the doctor you expect to receive treatment for your symptoms but more importantly, you want to know why you are sick.
 What’s wrong with me?
 Why now?
 Why did this illness start?
 Getting to the root of the problem and understanding where the issue developed is a huge factor into why so many seek out naturopathic medicine.
 Patients want to know the underlying cause for their condition, and if there is a way that they can treat the symptom or illness naturally.
-According to the CDC, half of all adults (117 million) have one or more chronic health issues, and 1 in 4 adults have two or more chronic health conditions.
+According to the CDC, over half of all adults in the US have one or more chronic health issues, and 4 in 10 adults have two or more chronic health conditions.
 Chronic health issues can take a huge toll on your longevity and quality of life.
 With the rise in chronic health issues, patients see naturopathic medicine as a way to be involved with their healthcare, working with their ND as an educator and mentor in living healthier, more natural lives.
 They see hope for the reversal of or decrease in symptoms from chronic disease and the chance to not rely on medication for a life-long diagnosis.